 With the right knowledge, Google Analytics provides an extremely useful tool for gathering marketing insights, uncovering opportunities to optimize your website and informing future business decisions.
 In fact, for most small businesses, Google Analytics is the only tool you need to evaluate the search engine optimization (SEO) value of your business.

+Being familiar with SEO is an important foundation for understanding your Google Analytics metrics.
 By definition, SEO describes a technique to grow your high-quality organic search traffic to your website using search engines.
 Organic search traffic means visitors who search for a specific keyword and click on the result given by the search engine.
 This is free traffic to your website, as opposed to paid traffic from online advertising.

 You can track your organic search traffic in Google Analytics in two ways:

 Custom segments allow you to see traffic by channel, visitors who complete certain goals, demographic data, and more.
 You can create custom segments using any point of user data, including time on-site, visits to specific pages, visitors from specific locations, and so on.
 Using custom segments allows you to learn more about the users coming to your site and exactly how they engage with it.

 In order to create a custom segment, utilize the Audience Tab of Google Analytics to dig deeper into your user demographics.
 Once you narrow down the specific demographics you want to track, add a new segment by going to Audience > Overview > All Sessions.
 You can then create a custom segment that monitors the behavior of those users.
 Pro Tip: Set a date range for at least 6-12 months in order to compile a good amount of data for measuring.